 MOD ARB/7/10

-5 1.3 These Regulations are established with a view to facilitating global interconnection and interoperability of telecommunication facilities and to promoting the harmonious development and efficient operation of technical facilities, as well as the efficiency, usefulness and availability to the public of international telecommunication services.
+5 1.3 a) These Regulations are established with a view to facilitating global interconnection and interoperability of telecommunication facilities and to promoting the harmonious development and efficient operation of technical facilities, as well as the efficiency, usefulness and availability to the public and the security of international telecommunication/ICT services; and the availability, operation, and use of advanced telecommunications facilities in all countries.

+b) These Regulations promote greater confidence and security, including of information, in the provision of international telecommunications/ICT services.

 Reasons: This proposal is based on CWG/4A2/19.
 This proposal emphasizes the importance of security and availability of telecommunications in all countries.
 This view merges between different proposals including the Latin America & Caribbean, ARB, and RCC views as provided in Doc.
 TD 62.

 MOD ARB/7/11

-6 1.4 References to CCITT Recommendations and Instructions in these Regulations are not to be taken as giving to those Recommendations and Instructions the same legal status as the Regulations.
+6 1.4 Unless otherwise specified in these Regulations, references to Recommendations of the ITU in these Regulations are not to be taken as giving to those Recommendations the same legal status as the Regulations.

 Reasons: This proposal is based on CWG/4A2/21.
 This proposal emphasizes that Recommendations by the ITU are voluntary by nature, except for those specific Recommendations to which WCIT-12 agrees to give them different status.